icub-tech-iit/documentation/docs/icub_tendons/shoulder_elbow.md

 <center><img src='../img/shoulder/ICUB_SHOULDER_LEFT_Cable_7.png' width="90%" height="auto"></center>

-In order to insert these cables, you need to turn the 2 pulleys and align the teeth as shown in the picture above.

 > Once both crimps jumped over the 2 teeth holding the crimp in position - you can start tightening the screws of the tensioners 7 and 8.

 ### 2.4	Left Shoulder Elevation Cable 6 and 5